 A few weeks ago, when many UK university staff were on strike against a major attack on their pension rights, I was invited to speak at the teach-out organised by the UCU (University and Colleges Union) branch at Goldsmiths, University of London.

 I gave a 20-minute talk from notes that I’d made the previous day.
 The talk provoked a really interesting discussion, and I promised a couple of people that I would make the notes available once I had had time to write them up.
 Well, I’ve written them up and they’ve become quite long, but that’s not all that surprising.
-This is still just notes – it’s not supposed to be a worked-out argument.
-But here it is in case anyone finds it useful.
+This is still just notes – it’s not supposed to be a worked-out argument yet.
+I am planning to develop this line of argument fully, probably in a whole book, but that won’t be happening for a while.
+But here it is for now in case it’s useful to anyone.

 Notes towards a theory of solidarity